danielperna84/custom_homematic/README.md

 ### `homeassistant.update_entity`

-Update an entity's value (Only required for edge cases).
+Update the value of an entity (only required for edge cases).
 An entity can be updated at most every 60 seconds.

 This service is not needed to update entities in general, because 99,9% of the entities and values are getting updated by this integration automatically.
 But with this service, you can manually update the value of an entity - **if you really need this in special cases**, e.g. if the value is not updated or not available, because of design gaps or bugs in the backend or device firmware (e.g. rssi-values of some HM-devices).